FarhadAliTurk/Recipe-Finder/README.md

-# React Weather App 🌦️
+# Recipe Finder App 🍴

-A modern, highly performant weather app built with **React 19**, **Bootstrap**, and **OpenWeather API**.
-This app provides real-time weather updates for any location with a clean and visually appealing user interface.
+A modern, highly performant recipe finder app built with **React**, **Bootstrap**, and **Edamam API**.
+This app helps users search and explore delicious recipes from around the world with a clean and visually appealing user interface.

 ---

 ## Features 🚀

-- **Real-time Weather Updates**: Fetch current weather conditions for any city using the [OpenWeather API](https://openweathermap.org/).
+- **Search Recipes by Name**: Fetch recipes for any dish using the [Edamam Recipe Search API](https://developer.edamam.com/).
+- **Real-Time Results**: Get real-time recipe results as you type.
 - **Responsive Design**: Fully optimized for desktop, tablet, and mobile devices.
-- **SEO Optimized**: Built with `react-helmet` for best search engine visibility.
-- **Dynamic Weather Themes**: Changes card design based on weather conditions (e.g., sunny, rainy, cloudy).
+- **Dynamic Recipe Cards**: Displays recipe images, calories, and a direct link to the full recipe instructions.
-- **Loading Spinner**: Interactive growing spinner for a seamless loading experience.
+- **Loading Spinner**: Interactive spinner for a seamless loading experience.
-- **Error Handling**: Displays user-friendly error messages for invalid city queries.
+- **Error Handling**: Displays user-friendly error messages for invalid search queries.
-- **Footer Section**: A modern footer with credits and API source.
+- **Modern Footer**: Includes social media icons and developer credits.

 ---

 ## Demo 🎥

-🚀 Check out the live demo: [React Weather App Demo](#)
+🚀 Check out the live demo: [Recipe Finder App Demo](#)

 ---